Skip to main content

 • Self-generated social detachment is brought about by either withdrawal or active separation.

-4. Agony: This describes the lonely person’s pain and suffering and is characterized by inner turmoil, emotional upheaval, and search for answers and insights.
+4. Agony: This describes the lonely person’s pain and suffering and is characterized by inner turmoil, emotional upheaval, and the search for answers and insights.

 Check out Dr. Duggal’s Author Page to learn more about evidence-based self-management techniques that promote mental health and well-being.